 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2021, Molinos Rio De La Plata reported total carbon emissions of approximately 89,452,040 kg CO2e, comprising 32,894,210 kg CO2e from Scope 1 and 56,557,830 kg CO2e from Scope 2 emissions.
-The company has shown a slight decrease in emissions from 2020, where total emissions were about 90,807,220 kg CO2e, with Scope 1 at 33,262,390 kg CO2e and Scope 2 at 57,544,820 kg CO2e.
-Despite these figures, there are currently no publicly disclosed reduction targets or climate pledges from Molinos Rio De La Plata.
-The company has not specified any initiatives under the Science Based Targets initiative (SBTi) or other formal reduction commitments.
-This lack of defined targets may reflect broader industry challenges in addressing climate change and reducing carbon footprints.
-Overall, while Molinos Rio De La Plata has made some progress in managing its emissions, the absence of formal reduction commitments highlights an area for potential improvement in their climate strategy.
+In 2021, Molinos Rio De La Plata reported total carbon emissions of approximately 89,452,040 kg CO2e, comprising about 32,894,210 kg CO2e from Scope 1 and about 56,557,830 kg CO2e from Scope 2 emissions.
+This marked a slight decrease from 2020, where total emissions were about 90,807,220 kg CO2e, with Scope 1 emissions at approximately 33,262,390 kg CO2e and Scope 2 emissions at about 57,544,820 kg CO2e.
+The company has not disclosed any specific reduction targets or initiatives as part of its climate commitments.
+There is no available data on Scope 3 emissions, indicating a potential area for future reporting and improvement.
+Overall, while Molinos Rio De La Plata has made strides in tracking its emissions, further transparency regarding reduction strategies and commitments would enhance its climate action profile.

 Access structured emissions data, company-specific emission factors, and source documents